 The Dodo reached out to Juliana Willems, head trainer at JW Dog Training in Washington, D.C., and Dr. Corinne Wigfall, a veterinarian working with SpiritDog Training, for some insight on how to socialize a dog.

 What does it mean to socialize a dog?

 Socialization is the process of helping a dog enjoy and feel comfortable with people, other animals, places, novel objects and environments.

-It also helps to give your dog the skills she needs to learn about boundaries — meaning she’s not running around and bulldozing other dogs who clearly just want to sleep whenever she’s around them.
+It also helps to give your dog the skills she needs to learn about boundaries — so she’s not running around and bulldozing other dogs who clearly just want to sleep whenever she’s around them.

-What’s the best age to socialize a dog?
+Best age to socialize a dog

 Experiences — or a lack of experiences — during this critical socialization window can have a direct impact on a dog’s behavior as an adult.

-How to socialize your dog
+Best way to socialize a dog

-According to Willems, the best way to socialize a new rescue dog is to go at her pace, use treats and always pay attention to body language.
+The best way to socialize a new rescue dog is to go at her pace, use treats and always pay attention to body language.

 “When you let your new rescue dog approach situations at their pace — allowing them to approach or retreat when they need to — you’re giving them choice in the interaction and you’re decreasing the chances that your dog will feel overwhelmed and scared,” Willems said.